ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We provide a natural transformation to record all node starts and `.analyze` our
-program to get all the nodes that need to be started:

 Kita menyediakan sebuah transformasi natural untuk mencatat semua pemulaian
 simpul dan meng-`.analyze`-is program kita untuk mendapatkan semua simpul
 yang harus dijalankan: